-Child benefit and child tax credit: The child must be younger than age 16 (aged 16 or 17 and has left full-time education and does not work more than 24 hours a week; younger than age 19 if a full-time student).
-Eligibility also depends on residence and presence in the United Kingdom.
+Child tax credit: The child must be younger than age 16 (aged 16 or 17 and has left full-time education and works less than 24 hours a week; younger than age 20 if a full-time student).
+Eligibility also depends on residence and presence in the United Kingdom, and income.